Bartozzz/queue-promise/README.md

 import Queue from "queue-promise";

 const queue = new Queue({
   concurrent: 1,  // resolve 1 task at a time
-  interval: 2000 // resolve new tasks each 2000ms
+  interval: 2000, // resolve new tasks each 2000ms,
-});
+  start: true,    // automatically resolve new tasks when they are added });

 queue.on("resolve", data => console.log(data));